Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Basil is a safe herb when consumed in normal doses as reported in numerous studies; its adverse effects are minimal.
 Most of the studies reported no adverse effects.

 Two studies reported adverse effects like nausea and mild skin irritation.
 However, since these studies lasted for a maximum of 14 weeks, it is possible that the long-term effects were not reported.
-Its use in traditional medicine for thousand of years suggest that it is not toxic orally at a dose normally used by humans.
+Its use in traditional medicine for thousands of years suggest that it is not toxic orally at a dose normally used by humans.

 Who Should Not Use Holy Basil

 There is no clinical evidence to tell who should not use basil.
-But theoretically, people with problems given below are advised to avoid using basil in medicinal amounts.
+But theoretically, people with the problems given below are advised to avoid using basil in medicinal amounts.

 - People with low blood pressure: Basil has blood pressure lowering effects.
-In people with already low BP, basil can cause the blood pressure go too low.
+In people with already low BP, basil can cause the blood pressure to go too low.

-- People with low blood sugar: Basil can reduce the blood sugar to too low in people who are suffering from low blood sugar levels.
+- People with low blood sugar: Basil can reduce blood sugar to too low in people who are suffering from low blood sugar levels.